-Sigrid McCawley Now 2020: Where is Virginia Roberts Attorney Today?
+Sigrid McCawley: Virginia Roberts' Attorney is a Woman of Many Hats

 — Adam Klasfeld (@KlasfeldReports) August 9, 2019

+It thus comes as no surprise that McCawley not only works with abuse survivors but also manages her day-to-day work as a commercial litigator.
+We should mention she did also work with Virginia Roberts Giuffre, which had its own set of difficulties as the statute of limitations had run out when they filed their case.
+McCawley, along with her firm, had to find the tiniest of details to work with, so when Ghislaine Maxwell called Giuffre a liar, McCawley immediately went through the process of filing a case of defamation against her.

 This would then open up the potential to explore the case.
-McCawley has thus, worked in exposing Epstein’s sex trafficking ring that operated for decades.
+McCawley has thus worked in exposing Epstein’s sex trafficking ring that operated for decades.
 As McCawley walked with her victims for the case hearing in 2019, it was a day that bore the fruit of their hard work.
-However, since the death of Epstein, her work’s focus has shifted to his co-conspirators, to bring them to justice.
+However, since the death of Epstein, her work’s focus has shifted to his co-conspirators to bring them to justice.
 She said: “The reckoning of accountability begun by the voices of brave and truthful victims should not end with Jeffrey Epstein’s cowardly and shameful suicide.”
+And in early 2024, her work helped unseal over 900 pages, wherein several of them were named.

 Where is Sigrid McCawley Now?

-Sigrid McCawley, who is now 47, lives in Fort Lauderdale.
-In a recent interview, she spoke about how she has been negotiating her work with her children.
-She said: “My four children did see Mommy on different television programs, but I think, for them, they understand it on a much more elementary level of fighting for justice.”
-McCawley is also a Super Lawyer.
+Sigrid McCawley currently resides in Fort Lauderdale, Florida.
+In an interview, she even opened up about how she has been navigating her hectic personal as well as professional experiences before adding, “My four children did see Mommy on different television programs, but I think, for them, they understand it on a much more elementary level of fighting for justice.”
+McCawley is also a former foster parent who used to help abused/neglected kids as well as a Super Lawyer.
 Super Lawyers are a tier of top-rated lawyers who have significantly proved themselves through their work in a particular field.
-In January 2020, she was selected as the American Lawyer’s ‘Litigator of the Year.’
-In Maria Farmer’s painting, McCawley is represented as a cherub, perhaps because of the hours she spent with the victims, trying to represent their experience of abuse, and get it a due platform to be heard.
+It’s imperative to note that in one of survivor Maria Farmer’s paintings, McCawley is represented as a cherub, perhaps because of the hours she continues to spend with the victims, including her sister Annie Farmer, trying to represent their experience of abuse to get some much-deserved justice.

-In May 2020, McCawley was listed as one of the Award Honourees for the Daily Business Review’s ‘Annual Attorney of the Year.’
-At present, both McCawley and her firm are focused on getting the document that contains information about those involved in the trafficking scheme.
-Once it is unsealed, there can be new breakthroughs in the case.
+At present, McCawley not only serves as a Managing Partner at Boies Schiller Flexner, but she’s also on the Board of Directors for Jack and Jill.
+Apart from this, the family woman has also been serving on the Board of Directors for ChildNet for the past decade, which is an organization that manages the protection of over 3,000 neglected and abused children across South Florida.
+Honestly, with her 20+ years of experience as well as her pure compassion, there’s no surprise she’s one of the most sought-after litigation/survivor attorneys at the moment.

-Read More: Where is Prince Andrew Today?
+Read More: Where is Annie Farmer Today?